-- 6. Determine the number of students included in the indicator for the school (or the district or the state, as appropriate for comparison metrics or for district or state report cards) as described in What Students are Included in the Indicator, above (i.e., n{indicator}). - 7.
-From the number found in step 6, subtract the number of students not tested for an authorized and properly documented purpose described in the most recently released Students Not Tested Guidelines (i.e., $n{excluded}$). - 8.
-Determine the number of students who have a score for either the English 2 or Algebra 1 EOCEP test or the corresponding SC ALT assessment (i.e., n{tested}). - 9.
-Divide the number found in step 8 by the difference obtained in step 7. - 10.
-Multiply the quotient found in step 9 by 100 to find the participation rate as a percent.
+- 6. Determine the number of students included in the indicator for the school (or the district or the state, as appropriate for comparison metrics or for district or state report cards) as described in What Students are Included in the Indicator, above (i.e., n{indicator}). - From the number found in step 6, subtract the number of students not tested for an authorized and properly documented purpose described in the most recently released Students Not Tested Guidelines for both tests included in the indicator (i.e., n{excluded}).